Dear friends and alumni:

 The vision of Community Home as a curriculum that spans a student’s academic career and occurs in partnership with community members and organizations did not materialize until 2017.

-That summer, Martha Kubik, David R. Devereaux Professor and director of the Department of Nursing, brought together a core group of nursing faculty, including Pat DiGiacamo, Letitia Gill, Sue Gresko and Barbara Stephens, to reach out to organizations working in North Philadelphia—faith-based groups, schools and after-school programs, senior citizen centers and sites serving women recovering from substance abuse or domestic violence.
+That summer, Martha Kubik, David R. Devereaux Chair, professor and director of the Department of Nursing, brought together a core group of nursing faculty, including Pat DiGiacamo, Letitia Gill, Sue Gresko and Barbara Stephens, to reach out to organizations working in North Philadelphia—faith-based groups, schools and after-school programs, senior citizen centers and sites serving women recovering from substance abuse or domestic violence.
 After multiple visits and conversations with leadership, 10 organizations expressed interest in being a community home site and in fall 2017 began working with nearly 300 nursing students.

 “Hospital rotations provide nursing students experience with disease management and short-term care delivery in a complex setting, where the daily pace is often driven by a flurry of tests and treatments,” explained Kubik.
 “Community Home is focused on relationship-building, trust and understanding that develops over time and in a real-world setting.
 Balancing undergraduate clinicals between hospital and community settings helps students recognize the value of both and understand the connection between a hospitalization for poor diabetes management and the lack of affordable, healthy food options in the neighborhood, for instance.”